Mid April & into May | Lambing time in the hills

-Usually the ewes are brought into the fields in the valley at Eastside to lamb on the new grass.
-This also makes it easier for us to manage with all your births and tentative first steps contained there and easy to monitor.
-This year there simply isn’t enough grass (thanks to the cold east wind) in the fields to sustain them so we are lambing on the hill.
-The ewes, for the most part, lamb well on the hill - always finding the best shelter and feed.
-It is the shepherd that has a lot more ground to cover - equivalent to 2440 football pitches but with lots more hilltops, gullies and hiding places!
+Usually the ewes are brought into the 'in-by' hill fields in the valley at Eastside to lamb on the new grass.
+This also makes it easier for us to monitor with all your births and tentative first steps contained there.
+This year there simply isn’t enough grass in the fields so we are lambing on the hill.
+The ewes, for the most part, lamb well on the hill, always finding the best shelter and feed on their home turf.
+It is the shepherd that has a lot more ground to cover with lots more hilltops, gullies and hiding places.

-This year we have been grateful to the public for ringing in potential problems or dropping in to the farmhouse.
+Every year we are grateful to the public for ringing in potential problems or dropping in to the farmhouse.
 It helps us to have so many eyes in the hills looking out for the ewes.
 If anyone spots anything amiss, please let us know on 01968 677842.
 Thank you!

 The farm throughout the year